 Topics of Discussion

-The committee reviewed a number of items both during the meeting with management and API.
+The committee reviewed a number of items during the meeting with management and API.
 Some items discussed include:

 - Review of CrewCare reports filed (both complaints and compliments).
+Top complaints by crewmembers are: noisy hotel, room assignment issue, no rooms available upon arrival, unclean room, and housekeeping disruption.

 What The Committee Is Working On

 - Conducting hotel site visits.
 Visiting hotels under consideration by management and advocating for management to select the hotel that will provide the safest and most comfortable layover experience for Flight Attendants.
+Our Hotel Committee has conducted site visits in over 25 cities in 2022 and more are anticipated in 2023.

 - Investigating CrewCare reports.
 Reviewing CrewCare reports and working to hold hotel and transportation providers accountable through management and API.